 It simply sneaks up and bites me in the ass and I find myself longing for any kind of escape.
 It drives me to literally run myself into the ground as I try and run away from it all (an entirely separate post I’ll probably never publish.)

-Anyway, I was still at my computer—trying for a “healthy” escape—and thought that maybe I should write some artsy post in which I replace the word “she” for “I” in a way to pretend that I’m really just being creative and not on the low end of the wave.
+Anyway, I was still at my computer—trying for a “healthy” escape—and thought that maybe I should write some artsy post in a way to pretend that I’m really just being creative and not on the low end of the wave.

 Well, I tried, and I failed miserably at that, too.